 - type 2 diabetes

 On average, overweight dogs and cats live approximately 2.5 years less than those who check in at a healthy weight.
 Since this can represent one third to a quarter of your pet’s lifespan, it’s significant!
 And, it raises the importance of being aware that an overweight dog or cat is not a healthy pet.

 Our goal at Harmony Animal Hospital is first to educate our clients on what is an optimal body weight for your pet.
 We do this by using a body condition scoring system.
 The system scores healthy weight pets as a 4-5 on a scale of 1 through 9, with anything over a 5 as overweight.
 Higher scores are considered obese (>30% over normal body weight).

 This scoring is performed on every exam visit, but you may stop in anytime for a weight check and a body condition score.
-From there, we can determine if weight loss is indicated, what is your pet’s optimal body weight, and how we are going to achieve that.
+From there, we can determine if weight loss is indicated, what your pet’s optimal body weight is, and ways to achieve that.